odewahn/dds-field-guide/cloud-as-default.md

 These are tools that create virtual public or internal clouds (private,i.e. on premise).
 While they're technically running in your own (internal) datacenter, they enable the concept of scalable, on-demand resources:

 * [Open Stack](https://www.openstack.org/).
 Open source software for building private and public clouds.
-* [VMWare vCloud Suite](http://www.vmware.com/products/vcloud-suite/).
-A tool for running and managing VMWare images in your own data center.
+* [VMware vCloud Suite](http://www.vmware.com/products/vcloud-suite/).
+A tool for running and managing VMware images in your own data center.
 * [Mesos](http://mesos.apache.org/) / [Marathon](https://github.com/mesosphere/marathon) / [Chronos](https://github.com/airbnb/chronos) are a trio of technologies for managing and scheduling processes across a cluster of machines.
 Apache Mesos provides the core clustering technology for the stack.
 Marathon, from [Mesosphere](http://mesosphere.io/), is a distributed tool for starting, stopping, and managing individual jobs on a Mesos cluster.
 (So, it's like a distributed version of [init](http://en.wikipedia.org/wiki/Init) or [upstart](http://upstart.ubuntu.com/)).
 Chronos, developed by Airbnb's engineering team, is a distributed, fault-tolerant replacement for cron (the classic UNIX job scheduling tool) for scheduling when jobs will start.
 * [OpenShift Origin](https://openshift.github.io/) is an open source version of RedHat's Open Shift platform.
 * [Deis](http://deis.io/) is an open-source PaaS for public and private clouds, built on [Docker](https://www.docker.com/) and [CoreOS](https://coreos.com/).
 * [Flynn](https://flynn.io/) is an open-source PaaS for public and private clouds, built on [Docker](https://www.docker.com/).
 * [Dokku](https://github.com/progrium/dokku) is a Docker-powered small PaaS, written in bash, with modularity in mind.
-* [Kubernetes](https://github.com/googlecloudplatform/kubernetes) is an open-source container cluster management, built by google.
+* [Kubernetes](https://github.com/googlecloudplatform/kubernetes) is an open-source container cluster management, built by Google.
 * [Eucalyptus](https://www.eucalyptus.com) is an open source, AWS compatible private cloud software.
 * [Cloud Foundry](http://www.cloudfoundry.org) is a open source PaaS backed by the Cloud Foundry Foundation with companies such as Pivotal, IBM, HP, VMware, SAP and tens of others.